chriswein/chriswein/README.md

 ### Hi there 👋

 I am a developer based in Berlin Germany.
-Feel free to contact me in German🇩🇪, English🇬🇧 or Japanese🇯🇵.
+Feel free to contact me in German 🇩🇪, English 🇬🇧 or Japanese 🇯🇵.

 #### My personal (very subjective) language ranking